Two dogs were booked yesterday with the same problem, one after the other.

-What these 2 dogs had in common were concerned humans.
-They had both done the right action in bringing their dog to the vet to get to the bottom of things.
+What these dogs had in common were concerned humans.
+They had both done the right action in bringing their pet to the veterinarian to investigate suspicious lumps on the dogs.

 A lump is a swelling or area of tissue thickening.
-There are many reasons this could happen — of which cancer is only one — for example:
+There are many reasons a dog can get a “suspicious” lump.
+For example:

 - A cyst: This is a lump filled with fluid that is secreted from the lining of the cyst.

 - An abscess: This is a discrete collection of pus, usually the result of a bite or scratch.

 - Bruising and thickening: This is a result of a knock or blow.

 - Ticks or foreign bodies: A colleague of mine once diagnosed a “tumor” as a boiled sweet stuck in the dog’s fur.